 Students identified as having dyslexia typically experience primary difficulties in phonological awareness, including phonemic awareness and manipulation, single-word reading, reading fluency, and spelling.

 Consequences may include difficulties in reading comprehension and/or written expression.
 These difficulties in phonological awareness are unexpected for the student's age and educational level and are not primarily the result of language difference factors.
 Additionally, there is often a family history of similar difficulties.

-The following are the primary reading/spelling characteristics of dyslexia:
+Characteristics and Consequences of Dyslexia Primary reading/spelling characteristics of dyslexia are difficulties with:

-- Difficulty reading words in isolation - Difficulty accurately decoding unfamiliar words - Difficulty with oral reading (slow, inaccurate, or labored without prosody) - Difficulty spelling
+- Reading words in isolation

+- Accurately decoding unfamiliar words

+- Oral reading (slow, inaccurate, or labored without prosody)

+- Spelling

-It is important to note that individuals demonstrate differences in degree of impairment and may not exhibit all the characteristics listed above.
+Individuals demonstrate differences in degree of impairment and may not exhibit all the characteristics listed above.

-The reading/spelling characteristics are most often associated with the following:
+The reading/spelling characteristics are most often associated with:

-- Segmenting, blending, and manipulating sounds in words (phonemic awareness) - Learning the names of letters and their associated sounds - Holding information about sounds and words in memory (phonological memory) - Rapidly recalling the names of familiar objects, colors, or letters of the alphabet (rapid naming)
+• Segmenting, blending, and manipulating sounds in words (phonemic awareness)

+- Learning the names of letters and their associated sounds - Holding information about sounds and words in memory (phonological memory) - Rapidly recalling the names of familiar objects, colors, or letters of the alphabet (rapid naming)

-Consequences of dyslexia may include the following:
+Consequences of dyslexia may include: